Pickens Plan: Intermittency

 One of the challenges with using wind to replace natural gas is the intermittent nature of wind energy, since the same wind conditions are not always present.

 According to a 2007 study by Archer & Jacobson published in the Journal of Applied Meteorology and Climatology, interconnecting ten or more widely separated wind farms allows 33 to 47% of the total energy produced (15–20% of nominal capacity) to be used as reliable, baseload electric power, as long as minimum criteria are met for wind speed and turbine height.

 To dispatch power when the wind isn't blowing, backup power plants would be needed, according to Paul Fremont, an electric utility analyst at the investment bank Jefferies & Co.
 Natural gas plants can quickly be brought online to supply peaking capacity during periods of low wind or peak demand.

 According to Art Holland, a director at Pace Global Energy Services, the US will need to replace 140,000 MW of gas plant capacity over the next 10 years due to plant retirements.

 This translates to twice as much wind capacity due to the difference in capacity factors.

 Instead of dispatching additional power generation, energy could be conserved on demand.
 The Smart power grid, an intelligent power distribution network currently being researched and developed, can reduce power consumption at the client side during peak hours and thereby lessen our dependence on gas for load following.

 Storing electricity is currently significantly more expensive than using dispatchable generation, but it can be done.
 Wind energy can be stored by pumping water uphill when the wind is blowing, and then releasing it through turbine generators when the electricity is needed.
 TVA's Raccoon Mountain Pumped-Storage Plant near Chattanooga, TN is just one example of many such installations that already exist in the US.
 Another option is to uprate the peak generating capacity of existing hydroelectric dams by adding more generator units; this allows a hydroelectric plant to buffer the variable output of wind farms on the grid, by accumulating river water during periods of strong winds, and releasing extra water when winds are calm and power demand is high.
 A dam that impounds a large reservoir can store and release large amounts of water by adjusting the reservoir level within a few meters.

 Compressed-air energy storage is another energy storage mechanism.
 When there is excess electrical energy production, air is compressed and stored in a limestone cavern.
 Then when the energy is needed again, the compressed air generates electricity by blowing through a turbine.

 Vanadium redox batteries are being used to store energy and level loads from wind generation projects.
-The excess energy is stored chemically in different ionic forms of vanadium in a dilute sulphuric acid electrolyte.
+The excess energy is stored chemically in different ionic forms of vanadium in a dilute sulfuric acid electrolyte.
 The reaction can be reversed, which allows the battery to be charged, discharged and recharged.